Windsor, Ontario: Media

 Windsor and its surrounding area have been served by the Windsor Star since 1888.
 The regional newspaper is the only daily in Windsor and Essex County and has attracted the highest readership per capita in its circulation range of any Canadian metropolitan newspaper.

-The Windsor Independent is an alternative newspaper published once a month.
-It features reviews, news, politics, arts, culture, and entertainment.

 Windsor is considered part of the Detroit television and radio market for territorial rights.
 Due to this fact and its proximity to Toledo and Cleveland, radio and television broadcasters in Windsor are accorded a special status by the Canadian Radio-television and Telecommunications Commission, exempting them from many of the Canadian content ("CanCon") requirements most broadcasters in Canada are required to follow.
 The CanCon requirements are sometimes blamed in part for the decline in popularity of Windsor radio station CKLW, a 50,000-watt AM radio station that in the late 1960s (prior to the advent of CanCon) had been the top-rated radio station not only in Detroit and Windsor but also in Toledo and Cleveland.

 Windsor has also been exempt from concentration of media ownership rules.
 Except for Blackburn Radio-owned stations CJWF-FM and a rebroadcaster of Chatham's CKUE-FM in Windsor, all other current commercial media outlets are owned by a single company, Bell Media.

 The city is home to one campus radio station, CJAM-FM, situated on the University of Windsor campus.

 Windsor is also served by a few informational news websites including windsoriteDOTca News, a local news site; Radio Betna, a Middle Eastern community-based web radio station; and YQG Rocks, which is one of the only media to review entertainment shows since the retirement of Windsor Star critic Ted Shaw.

 The Windsor Local is a local site and mobile app.